-You can always install other things after, as it’s a classic Raspbian Lite distribution.
+You can always install other things after, as it’s a classic Raspberry Pi OS Lite distribution.

-- Download the Raspberry Pi version of NextCloudPi from the OwnYourBits server
+- Download the Raspberry Pi version of NextCloudPi from the GitHub server.

 Flash NextCloudPi on the SD card

-Now that you have downloaded the image, we can flash it on a new SD card:
+Now that you’ve downloaded the image, we can flash it on a new SD card:

-Etcher is a free tool to easily flash SD card with any Linux image
+Etcher is a free tool to easily flash an SD card with any Linux image.

-- Start Etcher, a windows like this one shows up
+- Start Etcher, a window like this one shows up:

 First boot with NextCloudPi

-Insert the SD card in the Raspberry Pi and start it.
+Insert the SD card into the Raspberry Pi and start it.

 After a few seconds, you’ll get a wizard to guide you with the user creation:

-Finally, I recommend starting the SSH service and use it to finish the installation:
+Finally, I recommend starting the SSH service and using it to finish the installation:

 sudo service ssh start

-On Windows, you’ll need to install a software like Putty
+On Windows, you’ll need to install software like Putty.

-Login and password are the same as above
+The login and password are the same as the user we just created.

 Update the system